JonnoB/enhance_ocod/README.md

 To reproduce the Paper run the files in the following order

-- `scripts/download_hist.py`: Downloads the entire OCOD dataset history and saves by year as zip files.
-Requires a 'LANDREGISTRY_API' in the .env file.
+- `scripts/download_hist.py`: Downloads all four required datasets (OCOD history as zip files, ONSPD, Price Paid, VOA rating list) into `data/`.
+Requires a 'LANDREGISTRY_API' in the .env file for the OCOD download.
 - `scripts/create_weak_labelling_data.py`: Using the regex rules weakly label the OCOD February 2022 data set
 - `scripts/ready_csv_for_training.py`: Create the datasets for training and evaluation of the models out of the development set, weakly labelled set and test set.
 - `scripts/run_experiments.py`: Using the dev and weakly labelled sets, train the ModernBERT models.
 The script also calls the `mbert_train_configurable.py` script.